boxcartenant/Bible_Tagger/README.md

 The columns are resizable (there's an invisible "sash" between each column that you can drag left and right).

-The main window
+= The Main window =

 ![image info](Screenshots/Screenshot5.png)

-The DB Analysis window
+= The DB Analysis window =

 ![image info](Screenshots/Screenshot8.png)

-Contents of the dropdown list for analysis exports
+= Contents of the dropdown list for analysis exports =

 ![image info](Screenshots/Screenshot9.png)

 I programmed this around the output of SWORD-to-JSON.
 Here's the link to that: https://github.com/wasdin/SWORD-to-JSON .
 A copy of it (which I had to modify to make it work for me) is included in here.